vincepr/md/docs/fiae/Programmierung/CSharp/Projekt/day1.md

 ```

 ## Application Layer
-- were using a wpf C# Application
+- were using a wpf Csharp Application
 - xaml format (a bit like html)
 - Goal is to separate the User Interface from other Logic/Dataflow